Cashis

-Musical career
+Career

-1997–2006: Beginnings and signing to Shady Records
+1996–2006: Beginnings and signing to Shady Records

 Cashis first got into rapping by freestyling with his cousin at the early age of 12.
 At the age of 14, he went to the studio for the first time and professionally recorded his first song.
 Around age 17, he got serious about rapping and would go around the Los Angeles and Orange County area participating in rap battles under the name "Lil Ramone".

 By 2004, Cashis was regarded as the "rap king of Orange County" and attracted the attention of Shady Records A&R, Dart Parker, who signed him after hearing his mixtape, Stars With Stripes.
 Cashis's introduction to the masses, however, wouldn't come until 2006 when he appeared alongside Eminem, 50 Cent and Lloyd Banks on "You Don't Know" the first single from the platinum-selling Shady Records compilation, Eminem Presents: The Re-Up, performing solo on the songs "Everything Is Shady" and "Talkin' All That".
 His solo track "Talkin' All That" was praised by Complex as an album standout.

 2007–2012: The County Hound EP and The Art of Dying

 His first solo release on Shady Records was the successful eight track EP, The County Hound EP, on May 22, 2007.
 The County Hound EP debuted at number 106 on the US Billboard 200 and 37 on the Top R&B/Hip-Hop Albums chart.
 The album was primarily produced by Eminem, who was also the only featured artist on the project.
 The EP was met with mixed reviews upon its release from music critics.
 Some critics praised it as a solid introduction to Cashis, however others put down the gangster themes of the album's tracks.
 Upon its release he announced that his debut studio album would be titled, Loose Cannon and feature production from Eminem, Sha Money XL, Dr. Dre, and The Alchemist.
 At the time he set a release period for September or October 2007 for the project.

 In 2009, Cashis promised he would have an album in stores by September.
 However the album was pushed back, allegedly due to projects from Eminem and 50 Cent.
 He would wait to release his album and then request his release from Shady Records which was not finalized until 2012.
-However he still remains contracted to them as a songwriter.
+As of 2013 he still remained contracted to them as a songwriter.
 In promotion of his debut LP Cashis released the Church on the Move mixtape.
 His debut full-length album titled The Art of Dying was released independently on October 30, 2012, with features coming from Rick Ross, Game, K-Young and Royce da 5'9" among others.
 Eminem also produced one song on the album titled as "You Think That I'm Crazy".
 Neither the album nor any of the songs on it charted in the United States.